what is attention? | virtual book

 All in all I think he makes some fantastic, nuanced points but builds a shaky overarching argument from it.
 I would love to him to take a second crack at it.

 , Matthew B. Crawford points out that this involuntary aspect of attention makes a lot of sense from an evolutionary standpoint.
 New information demands attendance.
 Is it a predator?
 Prey?
 Or just a gust of wind?
-Regardless we must pay attention to it so we can make sense of it and integrate it into our live mental model of our current environment.
+Regardless we must pay attention to it so we can make sense of it and integrate it into our mental model of the current environment.

 I think the evolutionary perspective can also help explain why time in nature feels so right.
 This is the primordial ecology of our attention, the environment in which our brains adapted for us to live and thrive.
 And yet I don’t think we need to draw purist or atavistic conclusions against technology from this observation.
 Feelings of connection and coherence arise in us not only from time in nature, but also from time using artificial tools and inhabiting constructed environments.

-The humble coffee shop for example is a place where many of us go to read, write, think, converse, and do things that require our focus.
+The humble coffee shop for example is a place where many of us go to read, write, think, converse, and do other things that require our focus.
 The intricate weave of activity and mixture of sounds create a conducive ambience for our attention.
 How is it that such a busy, public space is so popular for quiet, private activity?
 This is only counterintuitive if we think distraction is the only unneutral effect our environment has on our ability to focus.
-From experience we know that it can be easier to focus in spite of extraneous sensory information rather than in absense of it.
+From experience we know that it can be easier to focus in spite of extraneous sensory information rather than in absence of it.
 Perhaps because our cognitive capacities evolved in settings where total absence of sensory input was rare, our minds focus more easily against a backdrop of mundane information.
 Certain kinds of technologies are essential here and even computer screens are welcome, but not TVs because they would be too disruptive.
 A good ecology of attention not only prevents distractions, but encourages focus.